 India’s capital might not be my favourite place, but I found out that there are definitely some cool places to visit in Delhi.
 Dont stay around too long, but don't completely skip it either!

 Going to travel around India?
 In 2014 I traveled 5 weeks through India, read here why I think Pushkar it is the best city in India or click here to check out my adventure in the mountains: multi day trekking in Dharamsala.
 Last but not least I made it to the infamous but fabulous region of Kashmir.
-Read about my top 5 things to do in Kasmir!
+Read about best things to do in Kasmir!